Calgary Flames: Team captains

 McDonald and Risebrough were co-captains in 1983–1984.
-McDonald, Peplinski and Risebrough were tri-captains 1984–1987.
-McDonald and Peplinski were co-captains 1987–1989.
+McDonald, Peplinski and Risebrough were tri-captains in 1984–1987.
+McDonald and Peplinski were co-captains in 1987–1989.

-Boughner and Conroy were co-captains for the latter half of 2001–2002 after Dave Lowry was stripped of the captaincy.
+Boughner and Conroy were co-captains for the latter half of the 2001–02 season after Dave Lowry was stripped of the captaincy.

 Honoured members

 Retired numbers

-The Calgary Flames have retired three numbers, and a fourth was retired league-wide.
+The Calgary Flames have retired four numbers, with a fifth retired league-wide.
 The Flames retired No. 9 in honour of Lanny McDonald who played right wing for the Flames from 1981 to 1989, winning the Stanley Cup as the Flames' co-captain in his final year.
 Mike Vernon's No. 30 is also retired; he was a goaltender with the Flames for 14 years, from 1982 to 1994 and from 2000 to 2002.
 The Flames retired Jarome Iginla's No. 12 on March 2, 2019; he played right wing for the Flames from 1996 to 2013 and also served as the team's captain from 2003 to 2013.
+Miika Kiprusoff's No. 34 was retired on March 2, 2024; Kiprusoff served as the Flames' goaltender for 11 years from 2003 to 2013.
 The NHL retired Wayne Gretzky's No. 99 for all its member teams at the 2000 NHL All-Star Game.
-Although not officially retired, the Flames have not issued No. 14 since Theoren Fleury left the team in 1999, and No. 34 since Miikka Kiprusoff retired while still a member of the Flames in 2013.
+Although not officially retired, the Flames have not issued No. 14 since Theoren Fleury left the team in 1999.

 In 2012, the Flames organization introduced the "Forever a Flame" programme to honour those who played and represented the Calgary Flames without having to retire their numbers.
 It enables future Flames the opportunity to wear the numbers of some of the Flames' most respected former players.
 On February 27, 2012, defenceman Al MacInnis was the first to earn this distinction, with a banner with his picture and his No. 2 raised to the Scotiabank Saddledome rafters.
 Joe Nieuwendyk was treated likewise on March 7, 2014, promoted as "Forever 25" for both the number on Nieuwendyk's jersey and the 25th anniversary of the 1989 title.